Death in the Afternoon

 Can I use a different sparkling wine instead of champagne?

 Yes, you can substitute champagne with other sparkling wines like Prosecco or Cava.
-However, using champagne will provide the authentic taste and elegance that the cocktail is known for.
+However, using champagne will provide a more classic taste and elevate the drink's overall sophistication.